elifesciences/elife-continuum-documentation/elife-continuum-docs/elife-continuum-docs.md

 ## Dashboard article preview links are truncated.

 Occasionally you may see a `The requested URL was not found on the server.` error when trying to view the processing history of an article on the dashboard.
 Check the link, and if the link looks like The requested URL was not found on the server.``

+## Drupal is returning a 500 error on the PostEIF workflow step

+## Drupal is returning a 503 error on the PostEIF workflow step
+j
+## Drupal is returning a 429 error on the PostEIF workflow step

+## Drupal is returning a `message:('Connection aborted.', BadStatusLine("''",))" `on the PostEIF workflow step

 ## Articles are not making it to the dashboard